 Using Rain Barrels

 How do you collect rainwater for use in the garden?
 On the most basic level, there are five components.
 First of all, you need a catchment surface, something the water runs off.
 For the home gardener, that’s your roof.
-During a 1-inch rainfall, 90 square feet of roof will shed enough water to fill a 55-gallon drum.
+During a 1 inch (2.5 cm.) rainfall, 90 square feet (8.5 sq. m.) of roof will shed enough water to fill a 55 gallon (208 L.) drum.

 Next, you’ll need a way to direct the flow for rainwater collection.
 That’s your gutters and downspouts, the same downspouts that direct the water out to your yard or storm sewers.

 Now you’ll need a basket filter with a fine screen to keep debris and bugs from your rain barrel, the next component of your rainwater collection system.
 This barrel should be wide and have a removable lid so it can be cleaned.
-A 55-gallon drum is perfect.
+A 55 gallon (208 L.) drum is perfect.

 So now that you’re using rain barrels, how do you get the water to your garden?
 That’s the last component for collecting rainwater for your garden.
 You’ll need a spigot installed low on the barrel.
 An additional spigot can be added higher on the drum for filling watering cans.